jankova/GraphicaLasso-inference/README.md

 # GGMinference
-Confidence intervals for edges in high-dimensional undirected Gaussian graphical models and p-values for testing their significance.
+The package provides confidence intervals for edges in high-dimensional undirected Gaussian graphical models and p-values for testing their significance.
 The confidence intervals and tests are based on a de-biased version of the graphical lasso [3] or the nodewise (neighbourhood) lasso [1].
-For low-dimensional case, confidence intervals can be computed using the precision matrix estimator.
+For the low-dimensional case, confidence intervals can be computed using the precision matrix estimator.

 ## Installation
 ```